Reference Guide#

 Output Examples#

-Verify a table of addresses with the default output fields#
+Verify a table of emails with the default output fields#

-Call the stored procedure to verify multiple addresses at once
+Call the stored procedure to verify multiple emails with Default Output Fields.

 SELECT TOP 100 * FROM IDENTIFIER($OUTPUT_TABLE_NAME) ORDER BY (RECORDID);

-Verify a table of addresses with selected output fields#
+Verify a table of emails with selected output fields#

-Call stored procedure to verify multiple addresses from an input table at once.
+Call stored procedure to verify multiple emails from an input table at once.

 SELECT TOP 100 * FROM IDENTIFIER($OUTPUT_TABLE_NAME) ORDER BY (RECORDID);

-Verify a table of addresses with ‘ALL’ output fields#
+Verify a table of emails with ‘ALL’ output fields#

-Call stored procedure to verify multiple addresses from an input table at once.
+Call stored procedure to verify multiple emails from an input table at once.

 SELECT TOP 100 * FROM IDENTIFIER($OUTPUT_TABLE_NAME) ORDER BY (RECORDID);